4.6

 Popular around Passy

-Château de Cormatin is a magnificent moated castle from the early 17th century.
+The Château de Cormatin is a magnificent moated castle from the early 17th century.
 The castle was built between 1606 and 1625 by the Marquises d'Huxelles.
-It houses the best-preserved state rooms from the time of Louis XIII in all of France.
-Famous are the "Gilded Rooms" (Salles Dorées) with opulent paintings, sculptures, and gilded ceilings.
+It houses the best-preserved state rooms from the Louis XIII era in all of France.
+Famous are the "Gilded Rooms" (Salles Dorées) with lavish paintings, sculptures, and gilded ceilings.
 The extensive grounds, covering around 12 hectares, are among the most beautiful gardens in France.
-Highlights in the outdoor area include a large boxwood maze, an open-air baroque theatre, water features, and a historic vegetable garden.
+Highlights in the outdoor area include a large boxwood labyrinth, an open-air Baroque theatre, water features, and a historic vegetable garden.
+This spot only offers a brief glimpse of the rear grounds.

 0